-Once you break the news be prepared to hear a lengthy lecture and if she is not expecting the divorce she may try to talk you out of it.
+Once you break the news, be prepared to hear what your wife has to say, and if she was not expecting the divorce, she might try to talk you out of it.
 She may also throw accusations your way and be critical.

 You may be tempted to strike back and tell her how bad a wife she has been, but avoid doing this.
 If you do this, you may create a messy situation and will not be able to get out of it.